 The UK regulator’s investigation into conflicts of interest is not an isolated initiative.
-Globally, regulators are asking organisations to review their corporate entertainment and gifts guidelines as part of tougher governmental stances on anti-bribery and corruption.
+Globally, regulators are asking organizations to review their corporate entertainment and gifts guidelines as part of tougher governmental stances on anti-bribery and corruption.
 If companies want an idea of the policies they will be expected to comply with, they would be well advised to reexamine recent cases of companies which have fallen short of regulatory expectations.
-Too often, customer-facing staff justify their gifts and entertainments activities by simply referencing ‘market practices’, but regulators wary of the effects of herd behaviour are no longer willing to accept the excuse that ‘everyone does it’.
+Too often, customer-facing staff justify their gifts and entertainments activities by simply referencing ‘market practices’, but regulators wary of the effects of herd behavior are no longer willing to accept the excuse that ‘everyone does it’.

-The primary task is to ensure that the organisation has a clear policy that considers the intent behind gifts, entertainment and hospitality, in particular whether these actions are to induce or reward someone to improperly perform their duties with a view to obtaining a business advantage.
+The primary task is to ensure that the organization has a clear policy that considers the intent behind gifts, entertainment and hospitality, in particular whether these actions are to induce or reward someone to improperly perform their duties with a view to obtaining a business advantage.
 Lest anyone should think this is merely an exercise in bureaucracy, they should be aware of recent actions taken against companies in Japan, the UK and the US.